Category: Durham Region Roller Derby

 “What I can say about that game was for our first league bout I do think it was very successful and that the girls did an amazing job hosting the bout.
 As for game play, it was very difficult playing against girls that I skate with as a team every week, we know how each other play and what each others strength and weaknesses are but we all played our hardest given the obstacles of knowing, mind you I was caught off guard by how alot of the girls play and can say I am glad to be on their team in all but that game.” – Krystal Hitz Miller

 “Bonesy is no longer with DRRD, Goodie became a ref (Klitty Litter).
 Blammo is our league coach.
 She did announcing for the game because it wouldn’t be fair for one team to have her bench manage and not the other.
 She also does bench managing for our travel team with Biz.
-She does all for DRRD!”
+She does it all for DRRD!”

 For another point of view from Cutsie Bootsie on the Motor City Madames, “Just that skating with these girls for the last year and a half has been a life changing experience in the best possible way.
 It brought me back to life, gave me some of the best friendships I could have ever asked for and when I’m on that track nothing else matters.
 All my worries and troubles just fade away.
 Its the best kind of therapy a gal can ask for.
 I love being on my skates, and I love Derby!”